 Have you ever wondered why Chinese people like their tea so much?
 More than just a drink you have among friends, tea is one of the (if not the most!) important drink in Chinese society.
 The Chinese tea culture history started more than 4000 years ago.
-It is said that the Emperor and herbalist Shénnóng 神农had a leaf accidentally falling in his boiling water and liked the taste.
+It is said that the Emperor and herbalist Shénnóng 神农 had a leaf accidentally fall in his boiling water and he liked the taste.
 The rest is history!

-With an average of 2.3 million tons of tea sold each year in China with six different varieties, tea always played a major role in Chinese people’s daily life: But why?
+With an average of 2.3 million tons of tea sold each year in China with six different varieties, tea always played a major role in Chinese people’s daily lives: But why?
 Is it only for the taste or is there more behind the leaf?
 Knowing the importance of tea in Chinese culture is a must when learning the language!
-It can really help you improve your Chinese social skills and make you outstand when you are invited in a Chinese family.
+It can really help you improve your Chinese social skills and make you stand out when you are invited to visit a Chinese family.
 Let’s dive in and see what’s in the cup!

 Chinese Tea Culture

 One of the first questions we get is: Is tea really from China?
 Tea is such a part of the Chinese culture that the contrary would be doubtful.
 This is a never ending debate when talking about Chinese Tea Culture.
-However, if we rely on all the annals left over the centuries, the Chinese tea culture originated from Southwest China.
+However, if we rely on all the records left over the centuries, the Chinese tea culture originated from Southwest China.
 At first, Chinese people were using tea leaves for their medicinal properties.
-Then, since tea leaves have quite a few fibers and nutriments, people were eating them during starving times.
+Then, since tea leaves have quite a few fibers and nutriments, people began eating them during times of hunger.

 From Pre-Qin Dynasty (before 200 BC), more than for its medicinal properties, tea started to be used for its taste under the form of tea soup!
 This marks the starting point of having tea for the taste of it!

-Chinese people continued to use tea to cure headache and other discomfort but it is not until the Tang Dynasty that the “Chinese tea drinking culture” officially started.
+Chinese people continued to use tea to cure headaches and other discomfort but it is not until the Tang Dynasty that the “Chinese tea drinking culture” officially started.

 How was tea made in ancient China: Ancient China tea production